Roy Jones Jr.: Professional career

-Early years
+Early career

 On turning professional, he had already sparred with many professional boxers, including NABF Champion Ronnie Essett, IBF Champion Lindell Holmes and Sugar Ray Leonard.
 Jones began as a professional on May 6, 1989, knocking out Ricky Randall in two rounds in Pensacola at the Bayfront Auditorium.
 For his next fight, he faced the more experienced Stephan Johnson in Atlantic City, beating him by a knockout in round eight.

 Jones built a record of 15–0 with 15 knockouts before stepping up in class to meet former World Welterweight Champion Jorge Vaca in a Pay Per View fight on January 10, 1992.
 He knocked Vaca out in round one to reach 16 knockout wins in a row.
 After one more KO, Jones went the distance for the first time against future world champion Jorge Castro, winning a 10-round decision in front of a USA Network national audience.

 Middleweight champion

 Jones vs. Hopkins

 Jones made his first attempt at a world title on May 22, 1993.
-He beat future Undisputed middleweight champion Bernard Hopkins by unanimous decision in Washington, D.C. to capture the IBF middleweight championship.
+He beat future Undisputed middleweight champion Bernard Hopkins by unanimous decision in Washington, D.C., to capture the IBF middleweight championship.
 Jones was ahead on all three judges' scorecards (116-112 three times).
 Jones landed 206 of 594 punches (35%) and Hopkins connected on 153 of 670 (23%).
 Jones claimed he had entered the bout with a broken right hand, but still managed to outpoint Hopkins and secure a unanimous decision win.
 Jones reminded the world of this claim on his hit single "Ya'll Must've Forgot" later in his career.

 For his next fight, he fought another future world champion, Thulane "Sugar Boy" Malinga, in a non-title affair.
 Jones beat Malinga by knockout in six rounds.
 Jones finished the year with another win, beating Fermin Chirino by decision.
 In 1994, Jones beat Danny "Popeye" Garcia by knockout in six, then retained his IBF title against Thomas Tate in two rounds at Las Vegas on May 27.